isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

 - Perfect your Pitch
     - Most people have two ears and one mouth.
 Successful pitching is two parts listening to one part talking.
 Be engaged and interested in folks that visit.
 Be genuinely curious about their story.
 Understand them first before you start telling them about us.
     - A great way to start is to offer a handshake and say,
-        1. "Hi, my name is [your_name]”
+        1. "Hi, my name is [your_name]�
-            1. “Hi I’m [their_name]”
+            1. “Hi I’m [their_name]�
-        2. “[their_name, are you familiar with GitLab?”
+        2. “[their_name, are you familiar with GitLab?�
-            1. “Yes”
+            1. “Yes�
-                1. “Thanks for using us, are you using just the source code management or are you also using the built-in GitLab CI/CD?”
+                1. “Thanks for using us, are you using just the source code management or are you also using the built-in GitLab CI/CD?�
-            2. “No” - “Great, in a nutshell we <140 character description> - for example, what company do you work for?”
+            2. “No� - “Great, in a nutshell we <140 character description> - for example, what company do you work for?�
-                1. “Company X”
+                1. “Company X�
                 2. And what’s your role at company x?
-                    1. “Title X”
+                    1. “Title X�
                 3. Tailor your pitch to their specific experience.
 Ask about what tools they are using today, what they like or dislike about those tools.
     - Working at the booth is a great place to try out different ways of explaining technology and trying out different value propositions to see what resonates the most.
     - Know some stock answers